A small firm that delivers

 like a product team.

 Iksha is built on a single bet: that strategy and engineering work better in the same room than across the table.
-Two co-founders, a small bench, one delivery model — and a deliberate cap on how many engagements we take a year.
+Two co-founders, a senior bench, one delivery model — and a deliberate focus on doing every engagement well.

 We were tired of decks.